General Terms and Conditions

 Place of jurisdiction, applicable law, partial invalidity

-In business transactions with merchants and with legal entities under public law, Paderborn is agreed as the place of jurisdiction for all legal disputes arising from the contract, including actions on bills of exchange and cheques; the seller is also entitled to bring an action at the customer’s place of business.
+In business transactions with merchants and legal entities under public law, Paderborn is agreed as the place of jurisdiction for all legal disputes arising from the contract, including actions on bills of exchange and checks; the seller is also entitled to file suit at the customer’s registered office.

 German law shall apply exclusively.
-In business transactions with consumers within the European Union, the law of the consumer’s domicile may also be applicable, provided that it is mandatory under consumer law.
+In business transactions with consumers within the European Union, the law of the consumer’s place of residence may also be applicable, provided that consumer law provisions are mandatory.

-In the event that individual provisions of the supply contract or these General Terms and Conditions are invalid, the remaining provisions shall continue to be valid.
+If individual provisions of the delivery contract or these General Terms and Conditions are invalid, the remaining provisions shall remain valid.